Green Efforts & Recycling

 • Electrical power purchased to run campus - 37%

 The Zero Waste Program is an initiative to reduce waste, maximize recycling, and reduce consumption.
-On America Recycles Day (November 15th), President Kovala reiterated her support for the Zero Waste initiative and announced campus-wide implementation by August 2014.
-All office spaces have been converted to Zero Waste (7-gallon recycle bin + 1-gallon waste bin).
+In August 2014, GCC went all-in by converting trash cans in all office spaces to Zero Waste (7-gallon recycle bin + 1-gallon waste bin).

 Get Involved!